Nightmare on Spey Road

 By Paul Fitzpatrick: London

-I remember my after-school routine at Primary School, it consisted of having a snack and watching a bit of tv before attempting to do any homework and waiting for my Dad to get home from work to have my tea.
+I remember my after-school routine at Primary School, it consisted of having a snack and watching a bit of tv before attempting to do any homework and waiting for my Dad to get home from work to have our tea.

 This was well before my Crossroads days mind, so Miss Diane was just a twinkle in my eye back then.